BeissingerLab/BeissingerLab.github.io/People.md

 ### Interested in joining the lab?
 ----------------------------------------
-We expect to be expanding in the near future.
-If you are interested in joining the group for graduate school, a postdoc, or for undergraduate research experience, feel free to email.
+We are always open to welcoming additional enthusiastic team members.
+If you are interested in joining the group for graduate school, a postdoc, or for undergraduate research experience, please email Tim.

 <br/>
 <br/>